-To be legal to take, all antlered deer (deer with at least one antler 5 inches or longer) must have an antler with at least 2 points with each point measuring one inch or more.
+DMU-C3 Antler regulations and antlerless deer season To be legal to take, all antlered deer (deer with at least one antler 5 inches or longer) must have an antler with at least 2 points with each point measuring one inch or more.
 Hunters 16 years of age and older may not take during any season or by any method an antlered deer not meeting this criteria.
 As part of their annual statewide antlered deer bag limit, youth 15-years-old and younger may harvest 1 deer annually not meeting antler criteria but having at least 1 antler 5 inches or more in length.
 Antlerless deer are deer that do not have antlers or have antlers less than 5 inches in length.
 It is illegal to take spotted fawns.

-Antlerless deer season on private lands is Nov.
-25-26 and Dec.
-30-31.
+Antlerless deer may be taken on private lands Sept.
+13 - Oct.
+31 and Nov.
+22 - 30, using the allowed methods of take for each season.